jjeongGrp/elas3d-xtal/README.md

 To run a simulation, ensure that the parameters in the MATLAB generator (`microstructure_gen.m`) match the hardcoded parameters in the Fortran solver (`elas3dxtal_pcg.f90`).

 ### 1. `microstructure_gen.m` Configuration
-This script generates the synthetic microstructure.
+This script, `MicroGen-LPBF`, generates the synthetic microstructure.
 The parameters in the "Configuration & Parameters" section control the output.

 #### A. Domain & Grid Resolution
 These variables define the physical size of the simulation volume and the voxel discretization.